dsimaging/dsio-modality-api/README.md

 ## Documentation
 To get started with learning how to use the API, we suggest that you consult the [Wiki](https://github.com/dsimaging/dsio-modality-api/wiki) pages of this project.
 There you will find an overview and detailed information about the API.
 Other sources of API documentation can be found in the docs folder.

 NodeJS programs to generate documentation are in the docs folder.
 Switch to the ./docs folder before executing any node or npm commands.
-Be sure to install local node modules requiresd for the NodeJS programs by executing the following:
+Be sure to install local node modules required for the NodeJS programs by executing the following:

 `npm install`